I Bike Tulum

 One of the best dive shops in Tulum, Xibalba is known for its safety-first approach to diving.
 The center specializes in cave and cavern...

 Mojitos are a bit overpriced at this popular Cuban bar, but you can catch fun music acts in the rear garden.

 A large supermarket at the town's north end.

 Hwy 307 Km 230 · interesting places nearby

 The ruins of Tulum preside over a rugged coastline, a strip of brilliant beach and green-and-turquoise waters that'll leave you floored.
 It’s true the extents and structures are of a modest scale and the late post-Classic design is inferior to those of earlier, more grandiose projects – but, wow, those Maya occupants must have felt pretty smug each sunrise.

 Tulum is a prime destination for large tour groups.
-To best enjoy the ruins without feeling like part of the herd, you should visit them either early in the morning or late in the afternoon.
-Parking costs M$60 for cars and M$120 for vans and pickups.
-A M$20 train takes you to the ticket booth from the entrance, or just hoof the 300m.
-Taxi cabs from town charge M$50 and can drop you off at the old entrance road, about an 800m walk from the ticket booth.
+To best enjoy the ruins without feeling like part of the herd, you should visit them early in the morning.
+A M$20 train takes you to the ticket booth from the entrance, or just hoof the 500m.
+You'll find cheaper parking just east of the main parking lot, along the old entrance road.
 There’s a less-used southern foot entrance from the beach road.